March 31, 2025

 The pretraining process doesn't explicitly teach logical reasoning.
 When an LLM performs multi-step reasoning, each step introduces a chance for error.
 In these cases, you might benefit from using another tool—like asking the LLM to write code rather than answer in text.
 Make sure to verify each step independently.

 Hallucinations are, unfortunately, one of the biggest issues with working with AI.
-Although we're seeing pretty good progress in minimizing them, if you work with AI tools a lot, you're inevitably going to find some cropping up.
+Although we're seeing pretty good progress in minimizing them through techniques like retrieval-augmented generation (RAG) and improved training methods, if you work with AI tools a lot, you're inevitably going to find some cropping up.
 If you're still not satisfied with your hallucinations, check out my tips on how to reduce hallucinations.

 Featured articles: